-- (a) An applicant who is seeking enrollment in a QHP that is not a catastrophic plan shall meet the requirements of this section, except for the requirements specified in subdivision (f) of this section, regardless of the applicant's eligibility for APTC or CSR.
+(a) An applicant who is seeking enrollment in a QHP that is not a catastrophic plan shall meet the requirements of this section, except for the requirements specified in subdivision (f) of this section, regardless of the applicant's eligibility for APTC or CSR.
 For purposes of this section, an applicant includes all individuals listed on the application who are seeking enrollment in a QHP through the Exchange.
 An applicant who is seeking enrollment in a catastrophic QHP shall also meet the requirements specified in subdivision (f) of this section.
-An applicant who is seeking enrollment in a QDP shall also meet the requirements specified in subdivision (g) of this section. - (b) An applicant who has a SSN shall provide his or her SSN to the Exchange. - (c) An applicant shall be a citizen or national of the United States, or a non-citizen who is lawfully present in the United States, and is reasonably expected to be a citizen, national, or a noncitizen who is lawfully present for the entire period for which enrollment is sought. - (d) An applicant shall not be incarcerated, other than incarceration pending the disposition (judgment) of charges. - (e) An applicant shall meet one of the following applicable residency standards: - (1) For an individual who is age 21 and over, is not living in an institution as defined in 42 CFR Section 435.403(b), is capable of indicating intent, and is not receiving Supplemental Security Income/State Supplemental Program payments as defined in Title 22, Division 3, Section 50095 of CCR, the service area of the Exchange of the individual is the service areas of the Exchange in which he or she is living and:
+An applicant who is seeking enrollment in a QDP shall also meet the requirements specified in subdivision (g) of this section.

+(b) An applicant who has a SSN shall provide his or her SSN to the Exchange.

+(c) An applicant shall be a citizen or national of the United States, or a non-citizen who is lawfully present in the United States, and is reasonably expected to be a citizen, national, or a non-citizen who is lawfully present for the entire period for which enrollment is sought.(d) An applicant shall not be incarcerated, other than incarceration pending the disposition (judgment) of charges.

+(e) An applicant shall meet one of the following applicable residency standards:

+(1) For an individual who is age 21 and over, is not living in an institution as defined in 42 CFR Section 435.403(b) (March 23, 2012), hereby incorporated by reference, is capable of indicating intent, and is not receiving Supplemental Security Income/State Supplemental Program payments as defined in Title 22, Division 3, Section 50095 of CCR, the service area of the Exchange of the individual is the service areas of the Exchange in which he or she is living and: (A) Intends to reside, including without a fixed address; or